Elevator Access Control

 Control Floor and Elevator Access

 Elevator access control systems work similarly to door access control systems.
 In some cases, employees may not be permitted access to restricted floors in the facility.
-The system can be programmed to allow specific roles, such as the executives or senior officers, to go to any floors.
-Floors that contain general areas such as the cafeteria or gym, or fitness center would typically be available to all employees in the facility.
+The system can be programmed to allow specific roles, such as the executives or senior officers, to go to any floor.
+Floors that contain general areas, such as the cafeteria, gym, or fitness center, would typically be available to all employees in the facility.
 For example, accountants can access their floor but not go to the Server room and IT department on a different floor.
+Optimizing the use of elevator access control requires the expertise of an access control installer who can seamlessly integrate and configure these systems for your specific needs.

 Public Buildings with Restricted Floor Access